Making life better for people in poverty

 meals

 In addition to serving meals at our community hub, we work in partnership with other charities and social organisations to distribute hot meals to those in need.
-At Hogmanay, we distributed 300 steak pie dinners to homeless and displaced communities in Glasgow.
+Since we started a few years ago, we have provided over 3,000 meals to the homeless.

 Happy experiences